Physicslibrary/Threejs-VR-Carbon-Dioxide-Sensor/README.md

 Oculus Browser >15.4 (Quest update 29.0)<br>

-(Not sure if Oculus Browser needs to be configured for WebXR like in the early days.
+Not sure if Oculus Browser needs to be configured for WebXR like in the early days.
 If the simulation below does not work, type "chrome://flags" in Oculus Browser and search for "webxr".
-"WebXR experiences with hand and joints tracking" and "WebXR Layers" are enabled)<br>
+"WebXR experiences with hand and joints tracking" and "WebXR Layers" are enabled.<br>

 Important - Javascript codes for this project are dependent on "WebXR Hand Input Module - Level 1", as of today, is an unstable API (https://www.w3.org/TR/webxr-hand-input-1/).
 Codes may stop working after Oculus Browser or threejs update.
 Oculus' experimental WebXR hand tracking release in February 2020 and three.js support have been fantastic with minimal disruption.<br>